metio/pasejo/tests/cmd/completion/pasejo-completion-powershell.md

             [CompletionResult]::new('-h', '-h', [CompletionResultType]::ParameterName, 'Print help')
             [CompletionResult]::new('--help', '--help', [CompletionResultType]::ParameterName, 'Print help')
             [CompletionResult]::new('init', 'init', [CompletionResultType]::ParameterValue, 'Initialize a new store')
+            [CompletionResult]::new('set-default', 'set-default', [CompletionResultType]::ParameterValue, 'Mark a store as default')
             [CompletionResult]::new('help', 'help', [CompletionResultType]::ParameterValue, 'Print this message or the help of the given subcommand(s)') break
         }